 On the market, there are some recent products that contain a combination of sunscreen with bug spray.
 Although this combination can save time and space, in some situations, they might also increase some risks.

 There is a bit controversy about using sunscreens because it will limit the ability to absorb the sun’s rays, which will cause a decrease in Vitamin D production.
 You may not know but vitamin D is actual not a vitamin or a nutrient, it is a hormone that your body produce when we receive direct sunlight.
+See our must-read piece on how to choose the top insect repellent for your needs.

 Vitamin D its important for your body, or else you may suffer from some diseases like hypertension, depression, heart disease, autism or some other neurological disorders.
 So it is recommended to have at least 20 minutes of direct sunlight every day, without sunscreens, in order to increase the level of vitamin D and to store some in our fat cells for the winter.